 The bilby needs your help and that of your networks, friends and colleagues to support the Fund's Emergency Appeal.

-Less than $10,000 to go ... we're excited!
-That means $90,000 has been achieved towards our goal.
-Our ongoing thanks to our supporters Dr Peter Sherwood and Lyn and Bobbie Brazil who are kindly matching your gifts.
+Less than $3,000 to go ... we're thrilled with the outcome!
+That means over $95,000 has been achieved towards our goal.
+Our thanks to our supporters Dr Peter Sherwood and Lyn and Bobbie Brazil who kindly matched your gifts to a value of $40,000.

 Here is the Fund's CEO Kevin Bradley appealing to your generosity to help us upgrade our bilby breeding and creche-ing facilities at Charleville.
 Please donate now.